A Child Protective Services Caseworker - SAO CPS Spec I.

 Essential Job Functions:

-• Develops and maintains effective working relationships with law enforcement officials, judicial officials, legal resources, medical professionals, and the community.
+• Develops and maintains effective working relationships between Child Protective Services staff and law enforcement officials, judicial officials, legal resources, medical professionals, and other community resources.

 • Performs other duties as assigned and required to maintain unit operations.

-• Promotes and demonstrates appropriate respect for cultural diversity and competency among coworkers and all work-related contacts.
+• Promotes and demonstrates appropriate respect for cultural diversity among coworkers, clients, and all work-related contacts.

 • Attends work regularly in accordance with agency leave policy.